geko1981/FakeItEasy/Formatting-Argument-Values.md

 FakeItEasy tries to provide helpful error messages when an [[Assertion]] isn't met.
 For example, when an expected call to a fake method isn't made, or when an unexpected call _is_ made.
 Often these messages are adequate, but sometimes there's a need to improve upon them, which can be done by writing custom argument value formatters.

 ## Writing a custom argument value formatter
-Just define a class that extends `FakeItEasy.ArgumentValueFormatter<T>` and include it in your test project, another assembly in the AppDomain, or even an assembly in the test project's working directory.
-FakeItEasy will find the class and use it when it formats the error message.
+Just define a class that extends `FakeItEasy.ArgumentValueFormatter<T>`.
 Here's a sample that formats argument values of type `Book`:
 ```csharp
 class BookArgumentValueFormatter : ArgumentValueFormatter<Book>
 {